kontent-ai/kontent-ai.github.io/docs/Articles/Checklist-for-publishing-a-new-OS-project.md

+# Checklist for publishing a new OS project

 Before you publish any repository under Kontent.ai organization on GitHub, please go through this checklist and make sure the repository is up to standards.

 * [Repository name](#Repository-name)